One Size Doesn't Fit All: How to Clean Your Sink the Right Way

 One of the reasons that kitchen sinks and other kitchen surfaces become so dirty is that people wipe them down with dirty dish rags.
 Approximately 90% of kitchen cloths are covered with 100,000 bacteria per square centimeter.
 Using these rags to wipe down surfaces actually makes the surface more dirty.

-In fact, some studies show that people with poor kitchen cleaning habits have less bacteria on their counters, because they refrain from wiping down their surfaces dish rags.
+In fact, some studies show that people with poor kitchen cleaning habits have less bacteria on their home's countertops, because they refrain from wiping down their surfaces dish rags.

 Once per day, sprinkle the sink with baking soda and use a clean rag or paper towel to scrub the baking soda into the sink.
 Wipe down your sink with a paper towel or clean rag soaked in white vinegar.